Liberal Arts, Business & Irish Studies -National University of Ireland, Galway

-Courses are taught by NUI, Galway faculty and ISA students enroll directly with local and international students.
+Courses are taught by NUI Galway faculty and ISA students enroll directly with local and international students.
+All courses are taught in English.

 Students must have a minimum grade point average of 3.00.